How Atomic Swaps Work

 Step 4: Buyer Locks USDT

-After verifying the BTC lock, the buyer locks their USDT in a corresponding HTLC using the same secret hash.
+After verifying the BTC lock, the buyer signs the TRON escrow funding transaction from their own wallet using the same secret hash.

 Key Concepts